JetS3t Cockpit

 Filtering can be applied before objects are listed, such as by specifying a filter before clicking on a bucket for the first time- this is particularly useful for buckets with many objects.
 Alternately, filtering can be applied on a current listing by changing the prefix and/or delimiter and pressing return to trigger a refresh of the objects.

-You upload files to S3 by selecting a target bucket, then either dragging-and-dropping files onto the Objects listing or selecting the Object Menu item Upload file(s)....
-Before uploading, Cockpit examines the files (this may take some time for large files) and uploads them to S3 provided there are no clashes (see Automatic File Comparisons).
+You upload files by selecting a target bucket, then either dragging-and-dropping files onto the Objects listing or selecting the Object Menu item Upload file(s)....
+Before uploading, Cockpit examines the files (this may take some time for large files) and uploads them provided there are no clashes (see Automatic File Comparisons).

 Cockpit displays a progress dialog during uploads showing how much of the total data has been uploaded.
 Uploads can be cancelled at any time.